hyperledger/identus-docs/documentation/docs/quick-start.md

 </Tabs>

 ## Establish Holder connections
-To connect the Holder to both Cloud Agent instances, you must run this in both Issuer and Verifier endpoints.
+To connect the Holder to both Cloud Agent instances, you must run this in both Issuer and Verifier API endpoints.

 ### Establish a connection - Agent side
 A connection must be established between the Holder and Cloud Agents to correctly deliver the Issuance + Verification Messages to the Holder.